Accounts payable automation has been around for over 20 years, but what are the AP automation best practices for 2021?

 - Best Practices in Choosing an Accounts Payable Software Provider

-Verified AP Data Capture Service has Replaced Optical Character Recognition (OCR) as an AP Automation Best Practice
+Verified AP Data Capture Service has Replaced OCR as an AP Automation Best Practice

 When most people think of AP automation OCR is the first thing that comes to mind: run an invoice through OCR technology and the key data from the invoice magically appears in your system.